 Did anyone learn anything?

 Of course, even if we know the best ways to maximize useful learning and connection at meetings, that doesn’t mean we implement them.
 Unfortunately, our meetings are still full of lectures.

-Which brings us to an important question we hardly ever ask about meetings…
+This brings us to an important question we hardly ever ask about meetings…

+Did anyone learn anything?